Is an arts boarding school right for you?

 We hold office hours every week to meet with students outside of class time; we have faculty-led but student-run Writing and Math Centers; and we offer structured study hall periods in our Academic Center for Enrichment (ACE), led by our Student Support faculty, where students can hone their study skills or just find a quiet place to work.

 For students who require a more rigorous academic experience, we offer AP courses and dual enrollment to obtain college credit through our partnership with Indiana University.
 It’s possible to graduate from Arts Academy with 14 college credits.
-Ninety-six percent of our students are accepted into their top three college choices, whether that’s leading arts schools and conservatories or top academic programs like Harvard, Princeton, or Brown.
+A majority of our students are accepted into their top three college choices, whether that’s leading arts schools and conservatories or top academic programs like Harvard, Princeton, or Brown.